|WHAT SERVICES DOES TALKABOUT INC OFFER?

 WHEN IS OCCUPATIONAL THERAPY BENEFICIAL?

-When fine motor skills have been affected by lack of development due to different factors, including neurological history, and therapeutic services will help to improve, if not eliminate, that lack of development.
+When fine motor skills have been affected by lack of development due to different factors, including neurological history, sensory integration, functional activities of daily living and therapeutic services will help to improve, if not eliminate, that lack of development.

 WHAT IS AUGMENTATIVE COMMUNICATION?